 What are the sign in and supervision procedures?

 The Speak Up Concert team, including teachers, stage crew, and Speak Up Studio and Theatre staff, will be backstage supervising students on both Concert Day and Dress Rehearsal day.
 We will have activities and movies backstage to keep the students entertained while they are waiting to perform.
-Students must be signed in and out by a parent or guardian as they arrive and leave at the theatre.
+Students must be signed in by parent or guardian, and will meet you in the foyer when they are done.

 Are parents allowed backstage?